AngeloGalav/NGINX-OPA-Authz/README.md

 ```
 You can access the frontend of this project (and test it) by connecting to `https://servicecnaf.test.example:8081/` with a web browser.

+A bash tester is also available, but it's incomplete (_you can always make the curls to the reverse-proxy yourself though_).
+You can check it out in the `debug_requester` folder.

 ## SSL Disclaimer
 Since the service uses dummy certificates made for testing, your browser may tell you that a certificate may be invalid/the CA cannot be trusted.
 This is normal and caused by the igi-ca certificates which are, in fact, made for testing purposes only.